OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

-Although Netdata is fairly complex and customizable, we will be using it because:
+We will be using Netdata because:

 1. It's super light (about 5% CPU consumption) and thus ideal for the constraint nature of a Raspberry pi 4.